 Boston Appraisal Services

-Fixed and Variable Expenses in the Income Approach
+Understanding Fixed and Variable Expenses in the Income Approach for Property Valuation

 The appraisal process includes the income approach to estimate the value of a property that an investor would ideally purchase for its annual income.
 The income approach assumes a relationship between a property’s average net income and the price an average investor would pay for the property.
 The first step to defining that relationship is estimating the amount of net income that would accrue to a property in a typical operating year after all expenses to produce that income are deducted.
 The resulting estimate is shown in a stabilized or reconstructed operating statement for the subject property.